mercedes-benz/garm-provider-k8s/DEVELOPMENT.md

    garm-k8s-vi5mdto8lnav   1/1     Running   0          6m14s
    ```

+4. Everytime you now change some code, tilt will automatically build a new container image with the `garm-server` and
-4. Time to start developing. 🎉
+   `garm-provider-k8s` binary and update the image tag in the k8s Deployment manifest.
+Time to start developing! 🎉